 Treatments curated by leading Orthopaedic physicians

-EMSCULPT Before and After
+EMSCULPT Before and After*

-EMSCULPT before and after images depict how well this innovative EMSCULPT body contouring technology can dramatically change a person’s appearance by melting fat, sculpting abs, and toning and lifting buttocks.
+EMSCULPT before and after images depict how well this innovative technology can dramatically change a person’s appearance by melting fat, sculpting abs, and toning and lifting buttocks.
 As with any cosmetic treatment, results can vary.*

 How Does EMSCULPT Work?